tmunongo/myweb/README.md

 # NOW RETIRED.
 SERVED ME WELL, THOUGH :)

-## Intro
+## Info
-This is the code for my portfolio website and blog
+This is the code for my portfolio website and blog.
+Heroku deleted all free dynos, so the backend is no longer functional.

 ## Live